erikasan/comphys-2-project-1/README.md

 - sampler_type is "VMC" (Brute force) or "IMP" (Importance Sampling)
 - Filename_Blocking is the filename of the blocking data written to file (one file per thread, gets an extra number after the file name).
 Use "no" if no output is desired.
 - alpha is either the initial guess (for gradient descent) or the actual value (for VMC).

+There is a bunch of python files that automatize runs and have several runs run at once, found in the code/python folder.